pexa/core/contrib/macdeploy/README.md

 when the fancy settings are applied.
 This is normal, please do not interfere, the process will unmount the DMG and cleanup before finishing.

-When complete, it will have produced `Bitcoin-Qt.dmg`.
+When complete, it will have produced `Pexa-Qt.dmg`.

 ## SDK Extraction